-The PA profession was born out of war-time necessity.
+The PA profession was born out of wartime necessity.
 Over the last 50 years, however, PAs have evolved into an integral part of modern medicine.
 PAs are the primary care providers for millions of Americans while similarly trained clinicians treat millions more across the world.
-Captain Larry Aguirre of the California Army National Guard, is a PA and Doctor of Medical Science who continues the tradition of service to country and patients alike.
+Captain Larry Aguirre of the California Army National Guard, is a PA and Doctor of Medical Science who continues the tradition of service to the country and patients alike.

 The Making of a Hero

-Dr. Aguirre graduated from University of Redlands with a degree in Sociology and Anthropology before attending the Master’s PA program at Western University of Health Sciences in Pomona, California.
+Dr. Aguirre graduated from the University of Redlands with a degree in Sociology and Anthropology before attending the Master’s PA program at Western University of Health Sciences in Pomona, California.

 After completing his primary medical training, PA Aguirre attended a 12-month fellowship in psychiatry at the UC Davis School of Medicine.
 Regarding the experience, he says “For me, it was a way to meet the need of my community which is heavily underserved in psychiatry.
 The program I went through set you up with a faculty mentor for case conferencing.
 The didactic was a mixture of distance education, onsite CME activities, and readings.
 It was a great experience and I would love to see similar programs developed for other specialties.”
 Further validating his training and experience, Dr. Aguirre also holds a Certificate of Added Qualifications (CAQ) in Psychiatry from the National Commission on Certification of Physician Assistants (NCCPA).